Random-projection ensemble classification: Choosing good random projections

-In order to ensure that $\hat{L}_n^*$ will be close to the Bayes risk, we will invoke an additional assumption on the form of the Bayes classifier: \begin{description} \item[\textbf{(A.3)}] There exists a projection $A^* \in \mathcal{A}$ such that
+In order to give a condition under which there exists a projection $A \in \mathcal{A}$ for which $R({C}_n^{A})$ is close to the Bayes risk, we will invoke an additional assumption on the form of the Bayes classifier: \begin{description} \item \textit{Assumption 3.} There exists a projection $A^* \in \mathcal{A}$ such that

-where $B \triangle C := (B \cap C^c) \cup (B^c \cap C)$ denotes the symmetric difference of two sets $B$ and $C$. \end{description} Condition~\textbf{(A.3)} requires that the set of points $x \in \mathbb{R}^p$ assigned by the Bayes classifier to class 1 can be expressed as a function of a $d$-dimensional projection of $x$.
-Note that if the Bayes decision boundary is a hyperplane, then \textbf{(A.3)} holds with $d=1$.
-Moreover, Proposition~\ref{Prop:Cond} below shows that, in fact, \textbf{(A.3)} holds under the sufficient dimension reduction condition, which states that $Y$ is independent of $X$ given $A^*X$; see \citet{Cook:98} for many statistical settings where such an assumption is natural. \begin{proposition} If $Y$ is independent of $X$ given $A^*X$, then \textbf{(A.3)} holds. \end{proposition} Finally, then, we are in a position to control the test excess risk of our random projection ensemble classifier in terms of the test excess risk of a classifier based on $d$-dimensional data, as well as terms that reflect our ability to estimate the test error of classifiers based on projected data and terms that depend on $B_1$ and $B_2$. \begin{theorem} Assume \textbf{(A.1)}, \textbf{(A.2)} and \textbf{(A.3)}.
-Then
+where $B \triangle C := (B \cap C^c) \cup (B^c \cap C)$ denotes the symmetric difference of two sets $B$ and $C$. \end{description} Assumption~3 requires that the set of points $x \in \mathbb{R}^p$ assigned by the Bayes classifier to class 1 can be expressed as a function of a $d$-dimensional projection of $x$.
+Note that if the Bayes decision boundary is a hyperplane, then assumption~3 holds with $d=1$.
+Moreover, Proposition~\ref{Prop:Cond} below shows that, in fact, assumption~3 holds under the sufficient dimension reduction condition, which states that $Y$ is conditionally independent of $X$ given $A^*X$; see \citet{Cook:98} for many statistical settings where such an assumption is natural. \begin{proposition} If $Y$ is conditionally independent of $X$ given $A^*X$, then assumption~3 holds. \end{proposition} The following result confirms that under assumption~3, and for a sensible choice of base classifier, we can hope for $R({C}_n^{A^*})$ to be close to the Bayes risk. \begin{proposition} Assume assumption 3.
+Then $R(C^{A^*-\mathrm{Bayes}}) = R(C^{\mathrm{Bayes}})$. \end{proposition} We are therefore now in a position to study the first two terms in the bound in Theorem~\ref{Thm:Main} in more detail for specific choices of base classifier.

-as $B_1 \rightarrow \infty$, where $\gamma_n(\alpha)$ is defined in Theorem~\ref{thm--Bvar}, $\epsilon_n$ is defined in Proposition~\ref{Thm--ELA*} and $\epsilon_n^{A^*} := \mathcal{L}_n^{A^*} - \hat{L}_n^{A^*}$. \end{theorem} Regarding the bound in Theorem~\ref{Thm:Main} as a sum of four terms, we see that the last two of these can be seen as the price we have to pay for the fact that we do not have access to an infinite sample of random projections.
-These terms can be made negligible by choosing $B_1$ and $B_2$ to be sufficiently large, but it should be noted that $\epsilon_n$ may increase with $B_2$.
-This is a reflection of the fact that minimising an estimate of test error may lead to overfitting.
-The behaviour of this term, together with that of $\mathcal{L}_n^{A^*} - \mathcal{R}^{A^*-\mathrm{Bayes}}$ and $\epsilon_n^{A^*}$, depends on the choice of base classifier, but in the next section below we describe settings where these terms can be bounded by expressions that do not depend on $p$.